Soloing protection question

-Before I go on I just need to stress that soloing of any kind is high risk, and what I writing here is not instructional, but simply looking how other people do it.
+Before I go on I just need to stress that soloing of any kind is a high risk, and what I writing here is not instructional, but simply looking at how other people do it.
 If you want to solo and what you read here makes you safer then that’s great, but soloing is very very high risk.

 Lightweight is used when you may need to climb close to your limit but also need speed, and don’t want to get bogged down with a heavier style of climbing.
-You may also want the ability to descent safely (from the top or mid route if something goes wrong); or have some back up on short sections.
+You may also want the ability to descent safely (from the top or mid-route if something goes wrong); or have some back up on short sections.
 This style is generally used on alpine terrain, where a climber’s connection to the world is less certain than on a rock route.
 This is the style employed by people like Steve House, Ueli Steck and Colin Haley.

-Heavyweight is almost exclusively used on big wall solos, and sometime on big alpine routes (Manitua on the Jorasses for example), and affords almost the same level of protection as having a partner (ignoring the fact that you have to climb everything twice and if something goes wrong you’re on your own!).
+Heavyweight is almost exclusively used on big wall solos, and sometimes on big alpine routes (Manitua on the Jorasses for example), and affords almost the same level of protection as having a partner (ignoring the fact that you have to climb everything twice and if something goes wrong you’re on your own!).

 Here’s a list in order of weight:

-Here you have a single rope, either a skinny single or a half rope, allowing you to make thirty metre abseils, and protect yourself on a full length pitch.
+Here you have a single rope, either a skinny single or a half rope, allowing you to make thirty-metre abseils, and protect yourself on a full-length pitch.
 This technique is lighter, but only being able to make half raps means you’re more committed, as you will have a tiny rack as it is, and would only be used for making short raps in between down climbing (useful on routes like the North Face of the Droites).
-With this technique it’s generally best to clip the rope in at the half way point, so you have two trailing strands.
+With this technique, it’s generally best to clip the rope in at the halfway point, so you have two trailing strands.

 Less than one rope

-Some climbers will only have a very short section of rope, and use this to create a loop belay system (for a explanation go here, and this is how Ulie Steck would protect himself on the Eiger, as he knew the route so well that he only needed s short section of rope to span the crux ‘on-off’ sections of the climb (he also had no time for climbing up, rapping down and cleaning).
+Some climbers will only have a very short section of rope, and use this to create a loop belay system (for an explanation go here, and this is how Ulie Steck would protect himself on the Eiger, as he knew the route so well that he only needed s short section of rope to span the crux ‘on-off’ sections of the climb (he also had no time for climbing up, rapping down and cleaning).

 Again this comes down to what kind of route you’re doing, how long it is, and the rock type.
 Your gear has to do two things: give you anchors for the descent, and protection on lead.
 One thing worth stressing is that even when roped soloing most soloist will be placing little or any gear, and will be using the anchored end of the rope as their main safeguard (meaning a factor 1 fall), and so it’s to be argued if really the protection is simply for the mind not the body!

-Nuts are light and can be hammered into places they don’t fit, but tend not to be great at creating self belay anchors as well as a cam or peg.
+Nuts are light and can be hammered into places they don’t fit, but tend not to be great at creating self-belay anchors as well as a cam or peg.
 They are also good for rappel anchors.
 I would carry half a set of nuts.

 The overall aim of the solo rack is to keep it light, and only have it there for very short sections and retreat/descent, and only employed on 5% of a route.
-Anything more than that then the route is too hard to solo and you need a partner, or you need to employ a heavy weight approach and take days not hours to climb it safely.
+Anything more than that then the route is too hard to solo and you need a partner, or you need to employ a heavyweight approach and take days not hours to climb it safely.